The Transformers franchise keep chugging along, but there’s some bumps in this particular installment.

 Well, except for those riding the Snowpiercer.

 Nearly seven years after it left the station, the train has never stopped moving.
-It can’t, of course—because if it did, the Snowpiercer would freeze solid on the tracks.
+It can’t.
 The train is all that’s left of humanity—of, in fact, life itself.
 The creation of a reclusive tycoon named Mr. Wilford, the Snowpiercer is a rail-bound ark and on-the-move social experiment—1,001 cars filled with society’s former elite (who take up most of the space) and the downtrodden (who live in the train’s slum-like tail).

 Back in warmer days, Andre Layton had been a cop, a homicide detective, in fact.
 And when a passenger is found dead and mutilated, Andre’s stock skyrockets.
 Mr. Wilford, Melanie says, wants to find the killer.
 And he’s willing to improve Andre’s life immensely if he’ll only track the culprit down.